seungdols/seungdols_setting_files/README.md

 # seungdols_setting_files

-for my program setting files because sync other computers.
+This Repository contains setting files, using from linux or program setting files.